magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 ## Flow Characteristics Plot

 This window displays three different graphs describing the overall behaviour of the reservoir for each timestep.
-The timesteps available are only those aready calculated by the flow diagnostics solver.
+The timesteps available are only those already calculated by the flow diagnostics solver.
 That means timesteps for which flow diagnostic results have been requested either by Cell Results, Well Allocation Plots, or Well Log Extraction Curves.

 ![]({{ site.baseurl }}/images/FlowCharacteristicsPlot.png)